Ask AI

 You can select Categories along the left to view Plugins according to their category, and you can use the filter views available to sort by Popular (most installed) or Newest (most recently published).
 Note that you also have filter views available for Plugins you’ve added or built.

-To add a plugin, just click “Add” on that Plugin’s baseball card.
-You can also click into the card to visit the Plugin’s Description page and read more about it.
+To add a plugin, just click the Add button on the Plugin’s info card.
+You can also click into the card to visit the Plugin’s detailed description page and read more about it, before choosing to Add it from there.

 An example of the Plugin Description page.